flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

    - Controls NPC movement patterns
    - Manages state transitions (Idle ↔ Movement)
    - Detects player interaction and triggers dialogue
+   - Contains safety checks for NavMeshAgent operations

 4. **NPCAnimManager**:
    - Handles NPC animations
    - Syncs animations with movement and dialogue states
+   - Manages sprite flipping by modifying the child sprite's transform scale (not root)
+   - References the Animator component (which must be assigned in Inspector)

+5. **NPC Prefab Requirements**:
+   - Must have NavMeshAgent, Character, NPCMovement components
+   - Should include NPCAnimManager component with references assigned
+   - Should include an Animator component with "Apply Root Motion" turned OFF

 ### Dialogue System